The Museum requires that all visitors 2 years of age and older wear a face covering/mask.

 A vital responsibility of the Board concerns the Museum's chief executive, the President and Director.
 The selection of that executive and the continuing monitoring of his or her activities are primary Board responsibilities that cannot be delegated and must be diligently and thoughtfully fulfilled.

-Trustees must maintain and update, as needed, the Collections Management Policy, adopted in July, 1988, updated June 2003, which governs use of the collections, including acquisitions, loans, and disposal of objects.
+Trustees must maintain and update, as needed, the Collections Management Policy, adopted in July, 1988, updated June 2003 and October 2008, which governs use of the collections, including acquisitions, loans, and disposal of objects.
 In formulating policies covering the acceptance of objects or other materials as gifts and loans, the Trustees must ensure that the Museum understands and respects the restrictions, conditions, and all other circumstances associated with gifts and loans.

 Individuals who are knowledgeable in fields related to Museum activities can be of great assistance to the Museum of Science, but conflicts of interest or the appearance of such conflicts may arise because of these interests or activities.